Modeling Inelasticity With SimScale: Plasticity and Creep

-As shown in Fig. 04, the slope of the stress-strain curve beyond the yield limit is still positive but less than the original.
+As shown in Figure 4, the slope of the stress-strain curve beyond the yield limit is still positive, but it is still less than the original.

-SimScale allows modeling plastic effect using the linear hardening model.
-As shown in Fig. 05, the inputs are Young’s modulus, Poisson ratio and von Mises stress (or otherwise, the yield limit).
-The yield limit can also be provided through the input of experimental stress-strain data.
-This is explained in more detail in the SimScale documentation.
+SimScale allows for a modeling plastic effect using the linear hardening model.
+As illustrated in Figure 5, the inputs are Young’s modulus, Poisson ratio, and von Mises stress, or the yield limit.
+The yield limit can also be provided through the input of experimental stress-strain data, and this is explained in more detail in the SimScale documentation.

 Creep deformation is a time-dependent deformation.
-When a constant stress (or force) are applied the strain initially reaches a particular level.
-Further on, if the stress is continued to be applied, the strain gradually increases (in spite of the constant force/stress).
-Such a behavior is irreversible and more commonly observed in viscoelastic materials like rubbers and polymeric materials.
+When a constant stress (or force) is applied, the strain initially reaches a particular level.
+Later on in the process, if the stress is continued to be applied, the strain gradually increases.
+This happens in spite of the constant force/stress.
+Such behavior is irreversible and more commonly observed in viscoelastic materials like rubbers and polymeric materials.
 Creep is not necessarily a damaging phenomenon.
-For example creep in concrete allows for reduction of tensile stresses which could have otherwise led to cracks and fracture.
+For example, creep in concrete allows for reduction of tensile stresses which could have otherwise led to cracks and fracture.

-As shown in Fig. 06, there are three stages of creep.
+As shown in Figure 6, there are three distinct stages of creep.
 The primary stage demonstrates an initiation of the creeping process and is relatively slow.
 In contrast, the tertiary stage indicates the formation of necking and is considerably rapid.
 The secondary stage is when the material undergoes deformation in a reasonably stable manner and is well understood.
-SimScale facilitates for creep deformation in the primary and secondary stages.
+SimScale facilitates creep deformation in the primary and secondary stages.

 As observed above, to simulate creep phenomenon, a relation needs to be defined regarding how the strains change with time and stress applied.
-Several phenomenon based models have been defined in SimScale.
+Several phenomenon-based models have been defined on the SimScale platform.

-As shown, all the formulations are equally stable.
-However, choosing the appropriate law depends on the availability of experimental results using which the required parameters can be obtained.
+As demonstrated, all the formulations are equally stable.
+However, choosing the appropriate law depends on the availability of experimental results and which of the required parameters can be obtained.

 - Norton is the simplest and depends only on the stress.
-Here the power law is considered with m = 0 or i.e. the dependence of the time is not considered.
+With Norton, the power law is considered with m = 0 or the dependence on time is not considered.

-- Time hardening uses the power law with dependence on both the stress and time considered as shown Fig. 07.
+- Time hardening uses the power law with dependence on both the stress and time considered, as shown in Figure 7.

 - Strain hardening is more complicated.
-Alongside dependence on stresses, an additional dependence of “creep strain” is also considered as
+In addition to dependence on stresses, an additional dependence of “creep strain” is also considered as:

-For more information on the additive decomposition of strains into elastic – plastic – creep parts etc are discussed in more detail in SimScale documentation.
+For more information on the additive decomposition of strains into elastic, plastic, creep, parts, etc. are discussed in more detail in the SimScale documentation.

-Overall, SimScale allows for modeling plastic and creep effects that are commonly observed in metals, polymers, rubber materials etc. These options already provide an excellent first-order approximation for modeling these phenomena in a wide genre of materials.
+Overall, SimScale allows modeling plastic and creep effects that are commonly observed in metals, polymers, rubber materials, etc. Each of these options already provides an excellent first-order approximation for modelling these phenomena in a wide variety of materials.